rosmed/rosmed.github.io/ismr2026/catheter_anatom_model.md

 ### Step 14: Insert the Catheter

-With Slicer open and the robot loaded, return to the teleop terminal and use the keyboard to advance and steer the catheter.
+With Slicer open and the robot loaded, return to the teleop terminal and use the keyboard to advance the catheter.
 The 3D Slicer view updates in real time as the catheter moves, showing the insertion path through the anatomy.

 ![Slicer 3D view showing catheter inserted into the anatomy with teleop terminal visible](images/catheter_anatom_20_insert.png)

-Continue steering to navigate deeper into the anatomy.
-The catheter segments bend dynamically as it advances through the vessel geometry.
+Continue inserting to navigate deeper into the anatomy.
+The catheter segments bend dynamically as it collide with the vessel wall.

 ![Slicer 3D view showing catheter advanced further into the anatomy from a different angle](images/catheter_anatom_21_insert.png)